Tariq-Mehmood-Malik/Kubernetes/label.md

-= (Equality): Selects resources where the label matches the given value.
+`=` (Equality): Selects resources where the label matches the given value.

 kubectl get pods -l env=prod
-!= (Inequality): Selects resources where the label value does not match the given value.
+`!=` (Inequality): Selects resources where the label value does not match the given value.

 kubectl get pods -l env!=prod
-in: Selects resources where the label's value is within a set of values.
+`in` Selects resources where the label's value is within a set of values.

 kubectl get pods -l env in (prod,staging)
-notin: Selects resources where the label's value is not in a specified set of values.
+`notin` Selects resources where the label's value is not in a specified set of values.

 kubectl get pods -l env notin (prod,staging)
-exists: Selects resources where a label key exists, regardless of its value.
+`exists` Selects resources where a label key exists, regardless of its value.

 kubectl get pods -l env
 Combination of Operators: You can use multiple operators in the same query to filter based on multiple criteria.

 kubectl get pods -l env=prod,version=v2